linnminhtet23/rcs_codingtest_project/README.md

 first you need to run `npm install` to install npm packages in both folder

 ## MongoDB Connection
-first you need to add .env file in api folder

-inside of the .env file you need to add MONGO_URI = "add your mongo uri" for the database connection
+I also added my .env configuration file for easy testing.

 ## Available Scripts